wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          January 2015

+   SCOPE PREFIX-LENGTH of 0, which is an answer suitable for all client addresses.
+See further discussion on the security implications of this in Section 11.

    If a REFUSED response is received from an Authoritative Nameserver, an ECS-aware resolver MUST retry the query without ECS to distinguish the response from one where the Authoritative Nameserver is not responsible for the name, which is a common convention for the REFUSED status.
-Similarly, a client of a Recursive Resolver should retry for REFUSED because it is not sufficiently clear whether the REFUSED was because of the ECS option or some other reason.
+Similarly, a client of a Recursive Resolver SHOULD retry for REFUSED because it is not sufficiently clear whether the REFUSED was because of the ECS option or some other reason.